Updates in April 2019

 - The Rewrite bootimage for new bootloader build system pull request completely revamped the implementation of the crate.
 This was released as version

-argument was required for specifying which executable to run.
-To avoid breaking users ofbootimage test
+bootimage runno longer ignored executables namedtest-*, so that an additional--binargument was required for specifying which executable to run.
+To avoid breaking users ofbootimage test, we yanked version0.7.0.
+After fixing the issue, version0.7.1was released (changelog).

 - The rewrite had the unintended side-effect that